Dr. Gary Tanchak, D.C.

 It’s worth noting that there are some other major players in jaw tension and headaches, but because those muscles are internal (inside the mouth), we won’t talk about them here.

-So, what about percussive therapy on face?
+So, what about using massage gun on face?

 Many people have been reaching for their massage guns and punching their faces in attempts to relieve their jaw tension and headaches.
 We’re here to tell you that we don’t recommend it, and you may end up doing more harm than good.